larsrh/website/topics/crdt/06-time.md

 We generally assume that exchanging messages takes time, for example by sending them over a network cable.

 The key insight (if you take away only one thing, it should be this):
-_In a distributed system, events occuring across processes can only be ordered through messages._
+_In a distributed system, events occurring across processes can only be ordered through messages._
 What does that mean?
 If process _A_ performs some action, and process _B_ performs some action, they know nothing about their respective orders.
 _Only_ if process _A_ sends a message _M_ to process _B_, then we know that _sending_ the message must have happened before _receiving_ that message.